 There are laws that protect certain income and assets from debt collectors.
-This is sometimes known as being “Collection Proof” or "Judgment Proof" meaning that although you still owe a debt, your creditor has no legal way to collect that debt or enforce a court judgment against you.
+This is sometimes known as being “Collection Proof” or "Judgment Proof."
+This means that although you still owe a debt, your creditor has no legal way to collect that debt or enforce a court judgment against you.

 Being “Judgment Proof” does not mean that a creditor cannot obtain a judgment against you.
 Creditors may still obtain and attempt to enforce a judgment against you by asking the court to garnish your wages, levy your bank account, or summon you to court so that the creditor can ask you questions about your income and assets (called a “debtor’s examination”).
 For these reasons, it is important to know what income and assets are protected from creditors.